 Can I use the “Physician Assistant” title if I am not registered with CPSO?

-No. The title “Physician Assistant” is a restricted title under the Medicine Act, 1991.
-This means that once regulation takes effect, only those who are registered with CPSO will have access to the protected title “Physician Assistant.”
+No. The title “Physician Assistant” or its variation or abbreviation is a restricted title under the Medicine Act, 1991.
+This means that once regulation takes effect, only those who are registered with CPSO will have access to the protected title “Physician Assistant” or the abbreviation “PA.”

-If you wish to practise using the title “Physician Assistant,” or if you are holding yourself out as a person qualified to practise as a PA in Ontario, you will be required to register with CPSO.
+If you wish to practise using the title “Physician Assistant” or “PA” or if you are holding yourself out as a person qualified to practise as a PA in Ontario, you are required to register with CPSO by April 1, 2025.

 When can I register with CPSO as a PA?

-CPSO will begin accepting applications for registration on January 6, 2025 and begin regulating PAs on April 1, 2025.
+Registration with CPSO is now open.
 Individuals who wish to practise as a PA must be registered by April 1, 2025.
-From April 1, 2025, only PAs registered with CPSO will be permitted to use the title “Physician Assistant” in Ontario.
+From April 1, 2025, only PAs registered with CPSO will be permitted to use the title “Physician Assistant” or the abbreviation “PA” in Ontario.

 How do I register with CPSO?

-PAs will be required to submit an online application form, upload documents, and pay the required fees to CPSO directly through CPSO’s registrant Portal.
-PAs will be able to review the status of their application using the Portal.
-Work on this is currently underway, and we will provide more information in the coming months.
+PAs are required to create an account to submit an online application form, upload documents, and pay the required fees to CPSO directly through CPSO’s Member Portal.

-Who will be eligible to register with CPSO as a PA?
+Who is eligible to register with CPSO as a PA?

-You will be eligible to register as a PA if you have:
+You are eligible to register as a PA if you have:

 Can PAs trained through the Canadian Armed Forces PA Program or the Ontario PA Integration Program register with CPSO?